alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 This section explains how to configure a custom domain name for your application by configuring your own CDN.
 There are two ways to configure your own CDN:

 - Use Cloud Foundry commands
-- Amend HTTP request host headers
+- Amend HTTP request headers

 You should use these methods if you need access to features that are not provided by the `cdn-route` service.